davidchase/yet-another-fetch/README.md

-<sup>[1](#singlepath)</sup>Task used in this library is [yet](https://github.com/briancavalier/yet) which provides a single path or only cares about resolving values.
+<sup id="singlepath">[1](#singlepath)</sup>Task used in this library is [yet](https://github.com/briancavalier/yet) which provides a single path or only cares about resolving values.
 The errors handled in this library are done via Either monad from [data.either](https://github.com/folktale/data.either)